generalui/pivotaltracker/README.md

 client.projects.all(function(error, projects) {

     /* ... */
 });
 ```

-Want a particular instance of a thing, use the singular form and provide the identifier:
+Want a particular instance of a thing?
+Use the singular form and provide the identifier:
 ```
 // GET http://www.pivotaltracker.com/services/v5/projects/123

 client.project(123).get(function(error, project) {

     /* ... */
 });
 ```